SAPPORO

 Connected to the above is caramel, which of course is made from butter and sugar.
 It didn’t take long for entrepreneurial Hokkaido confectioners to put two and two together and start using local butter to make delicious caramels!

-"Nama-Caramel", made by Hanabatake Ranch, is a popular Hokkaido souvenir.
+"Nama-caramel", made by Hanabatake Ranch, is a popular Hokkaido souvenir.
 But this caramel has a twist… branded as “Nama-Caramel”, it is made with a secret technique perfected by their artisans.
 The technique has resulted in a caramel that melts as soon as it hits your tongue.

 You can also find small boxes of Hokkaido butter caramel at supermarkets and convenience stores across the region.
 Some even come in flavours original to Hokkaido, like melon or hascup (a sweet-sour honeysuckle berry).